 The profile of a first generation entrepreneur who becomes wealthy: thrift, low status, discipline, low consumption, risk, and very hard work.
 Their low status is actually their building block for success.
 People from highly educated or wealthy backgrounds are often used to consumption and have a harder time building wealth. - The Millionaire Next Door

 To get the most time out of your savings, you can adopt a few of these habits.
 I won’t go over the boring stuff (like cancelling unused subscriptions or not buying Starbucks) – I’ll stick with the more creative ones.

-- Buy kitchenware and clothes at Goodwill.
+- Buy kitchenware at Goodwill.